Bill Pay FAQ

 How Does Bill Pay Work?

 When you schedule a payment, one-time or recurring, you're placing a request through your Community 1st checking account.
 You choose your due date and the payment is received by the payee on that date.
 After the payee receives or processes the payment, the funds will come out of your account.
 Most payments are made electronically though a physical check is required by some.
-This only matters if you are setting up a new payee and immediately create a bill.
 Physical checks can take up to four days to be received, and electronic transactions take 2 days.

 What Accounts Offer Bill Pay & How Are Funds Delivered?

 Bill Pay can only be used in conjunction with your Community 1st Checking Account.
 Payees can be paid either by check or electronic transfer-dictated by the payees' bill processing procedures.

 When Are Funds Taken From My Account To Pay Bills?

 Your payment will first be sent to the payee.
 Once it is received and processed by the payee then the funds will come out of your account.
 Just like writing a check, you need to have the funds in your account to cover the bill payment.

 What If Funds Are Not Available When a Payment Attempts to Clear My Account?

 If you are enrolled in Courtesy Pay and have enough funds to cover the transaction without going over your limit, the transaction will be paid and a Courtesy Pay fee will be assessed.